iamapinan/oauth-install-all/README.md

 You can run this script on Linux and Mac OS X systems.

-# Configuration
+# Installation Directory
-There are some things you can configure in the script.
-One is the path to which to install the software.
-The other is the URL at which the installation will be available.
-The default is `http://localhost/oauth/`.
-The URL can be set by modifying `BASE_URL` to the full URL under which to install the software.
-This can for instance be used together with PageKite to create an installation that is fully functional and accessible from the web, even using HTTPS.

-The directory for installation can be specified by modifying the `INSTALL_DIR` parameter in the `install_all.sh` script.
+The directory for installation needs to exist before running the script.
 Here are some examples of what this path should be on various operating systems:

 * Linux (Fedora/CentOS/RHEL): `/var/www/html/oauth`
 * Linux (Debian/Ubuntu): `/var/www/oauth`
 * Mac OS X: `/Library/WebServer/Documents/oauth`

-The script does not need root permissions, however, as the installation directory as suggested above are inside system paths you do need root permissions to create this directory.
 Assuming your user account name is `fkooman` you can run the following commands to create the directory and change the permissions:

 On Fedora, CentOS and RHEL: